lrusso/tinyDOC/README.md

 $50
 ```

-Highlight the text with the values, then click in the Calc Button, and the selected text will be replaced with the result.
+Select all, then click in the Calc Button, and the selected text will be replaced with the result.

 ```
 850